Spare The Cockatoos A Life Sentence

 To view the images scroll down or click on the links below:

+Most pet cockatoos spend their lives - which is usually 50-70 years in a cage.
 Often the cage is smaller than this.
-Is this a life for a loved pet or a life sentence?
+Is this a life for a loved pet or a life sentence? |

 Most cages are less than 750 mm square.
 Too small for the a bird with a wing span of nearly 1 metre (3-4 feet).
 The wire mesh and metal (or concrete) floor causes permament damage to the birds feathers and claws.
 The birds also suffer from arthritis and cramped toes sitting on perches totally unsuitable for them.